miguelgrinberg/python-engineio/docs/index.rst

 Deployment
 ----------

-The following sections describe a variaty of deployment strategies for Engine.IO servers.
+The following sections describe a variety of deployment strategies for Engine.IO servers.

 Eventlet